Buckle: Establishing A Floor

 Revenue Trend Update

-Buckle reported May revenues which declined 9.0% from the prior year period, somewhat weaker than we'd hoped but still will ahead of the trend in the prior year.
+Buckle reported May revenues that declined 9.0% from the prior year period, somewhat weaker than we'd hoped but still will ahead of the trend in the prior year.
 The impact of the Easter holiday moving to April from March was clearly evident in the reversal of the prior downward trend, but even adjusting for the monthly shift in the holiday, the May results were roughly on par with the trend in March and April.

 The company's revenue performance has nonetheless come out of the prior trough even if it remains negative.
 It's unlikely that we'll have a good sense of whether the company has stabilized revenues to some degree until August at the very earliest when the company laps significant revenue declines from the prior year and enters the back to school season.
-We continue to monitor same store sales and net revenues.
+We continue to monitor same-store sales and net revenues.

 Source: Buckle Monthly Revenue Reports

-Deutsche Bank Downgrade and Analysis
+Deutsche Bank Downgrade And Analysis

-The ongoing decline in revenues brings into focus the recent analyst report issued by Deutsche Bank.
-Deutsche Bank (NYSE:DB) downgraded Buckle from hold to sell (after upgrading the company to hold only the month before) in May.
-The report stated the belief that continuing same store sales declines and gross margin pressure could lead net income to decline by approximately 20% per year for the next three years, possibly also endangering the company's dividend.
+The ongoing decline in revenues brings into focus the recent analyst report issued by Deutsche Bank (NYSE:DB).
+Deutsche Bank downgraded Buckle from hold to sell (after upgrading the company to hold only the month before) in May.
+The report stated the belief that continuing same-store sales declines and gross margin pressure could lead net income to decline by approximately 20% per year for the next three years, possibly also endangering the company's dividend.

 We consider this a particularly bad scenario, but wanted to evaluate how this dismal scenario may impact the company's financials, potential dividends, and significant excess cash balance.
 Further, we were interested in determining what floor price these projections may suggest for the shares.

-Our analysis, parts of which are presented below, indicates that there is a grain to potential truth to the report's conclusions but it's still difficult to justify selling the shares at this stage short of deterioration beyond the already dire expectations incorporated into the report.
+Our analysis, parts of which are presented below, indicates that there is a grain of potential truth to the report's conclusions but it's still difficult to justify selling the shares at this stage short of deterioration beyond the already dire expectations incorporated into the report.

 We constructed financial statement projections for the company based on the DB bottom line scenario and evaluated the prospective cash flows of the company over the next three years under various assumptions.
 Our analysis concluded the following: